DearRude/prom-grafana/README.md

-## Bootstrap
+## Run
-To bootstrap the volumes for the first time do as following:
+Just run with docker-compose:
 - `docker-compose up`
-- `chown -R 472:1 grafana/`
-- `chmod -R 777 grafana/`
-- `touch grafana/etc/grafana.ini`
-- `docker-compose up -d`

 ### SSH local portforwarding
-Instead of exposing ports in docker-compose, we forward their port via SSH to local
+Instead of exposing ports in docker-compose, you acn forward their port via SSH to local

 To find docker container IP run `docker inspect <container>` and look for _"IPAddress":_